CopperEgg/jmxmon/README.md

 Please refer to the LICENSE and NOTIFICATION files included by the authors of embedded-jmxtrans and embedded-jmxtrans-samples.

-CopperEgg has provided two JSON files in this repository, which are used to configure the CopperEggWriter.
+Uptime Cloud Monitor has provided two JSON files in this repository, which are used to configure the CopperEggWriter.
 These files are made available under the terms of the MIT License:

 Permission is hereby granted, free of charge, to any person obtaining a